 For students seeking a true liberal arts education, a major or minor in Religion provides an avenue towards deeper understanding of oneself and the human adventure.
 It also serves as a stepping stone to graduate studies and as a general background helpful in many vocations.
 For the major and minor, the faculty provides an introduction to the academic discipline of Religion followed by careful probing of two or more important traditions and a consideration of the methods useful in the study of Religion.

-Objectives in the Religion Major
+Learning Objectives in the Religion Major